Kele Okereke: Early life

 Okereke was born in Liverpool on 13 October 1981, the son of Nigerian immigrant parents.
-He is of Igbo descent and was raised Catholic in London.
+He is of Igbo descent and was raised Catholic in Edinburgh and London.
+In his teenage years in London, he attended Trinity Catholic High School, Woodford Green.
 From 2001 to 2003, he studied English literature at King's College London.

 Music career

 Bloc Party

-In 2005, Bloc Party released their first studio album, titled Silent Alarm.
-The album reached number three in the UK Albums Chart, and propelled the band to fame.
-Despite this, Okereke continued to study English literature at university.
-Until the release of Silent Alarm, he had kept his musical activities secret from his parents.
+Okereke knew fellow East London guitarist Russell Lissack through friends, and the pair established Bloc Party in 1999 at the Reading Festival.
+Bass player Gordon Moakes answered an advertisement placed in the New Musical Express in 2000, and in 2003 Matt Tong became the band's drummer after eight others had held the role.
+Okereke did not reveal to his parents that he was a musician until Bloc Party were signed; he then quit university.

+Bloc Party's debut album, Silent Alarm, charted at number 3 on the UK Album Charts, and its fast pace was likened to post-punk band Gang of Four, a band that Okereke said he had never heard of.
+Okereke reflected in 2007 that the album's lyrics were too abstract, and that he had been inspired by the Smiths to write more direct lyrics.

-The band released their second album A Weekend in the City on 5 February 2007 in the UK and 6 February in the US.
-The album debuted at No. 12 on the Billboard 200 with 48,000 copies sold, and reached the No. 2 spot in the UK Albums Chart.
+The band released their second album A Weekend in the City in February 2007, peaking at No. 12 on the Billboard 200 in the United States and No. 2 in the UK Albums Chart.
 For the album, Okereke chose more personal and political subjects for songs.
 A family friend, Christopher Alaneme, had been murdered in a racist attack, while London bartender David Morley was beaten to death in a possibly homophobic "happy slapping" incident.
-Okereke has claimed that these events, combined with the 7 July London bombings, "galvanised [his] mindset" and prompted him to make the lyrics "dark, bigger and quite abrasive".

-It became available via the UK's iTunes Store a day ahead of schedule, on 4 February.
-The first single, "The Prayer", was released on 29 January, having been made available on Myspace on 22 November 2006.
-It reached No. 4 on the UK Singles Chart, still the group's highest placing.
+Okereke said that these events, combined with the 7 July London bombings, "galvanised [his] mindset" and prompted him to make the lyrics "dark, bigger and quite abrasive".
+The song "SRXT" was named after the antidepressant seroxat and inspired by two of Okereke's university friends attempting suicide.
+The first single, "The Prayer", reached No. 4 on the UK Singles Chart, still the group's highest placing.
 The next single, "I Still Remember," was the album's first in the US.
 The album was produced by Jacknife Lee.